Connect with others who understand.

 Powered By

-Some medications used to treat MS affect the function of the immune system and make the body more susceptible to infections.
-People with MS may experience swollen lymph nodes if they wind up with an infection while taking MS medications that suppress their immune system.
+Some medications used to treat MS affect the way the immune system works and make the body more likely to develop infections.
+People with MS may experience swollen lymph nodes if they wind up with an infection while taking MS medications that suppress (calm) their immune system.

-Although swollen lymph nodes aren’t typically related to MS, it can help to understand more about what lymph nodes are, why they become swollen, and when it’s time to see a doctor.
+Although swollen lymph nodes aren’t typically related to MS, it can help to understand what lymph nodes are, why they swell, and when it’s time to see a doctor.

 What Are Lymph Nodes?

-Lymph nodes are primarily located in the following areas of the body:
+Lymph nodes are primarily located in the following areas:

 • Chest